wethod/learning-center-source/content/external-costs/index.md

 ---
 ## Overview

 In this section you can see the yearly distribution for all your projects' external costs.
-The amount ordered by projects is dispalyed month by month based on the period they cover, in particular:
+The amount ordered by projects is displayed month by month based on the period they cover, in particular:

 * Orders' value follows the orders' "Period of Supply", for example: an order of 3.000 with a period from January to June will weigh 500 on each month from January to June
 * Travels' value follows the departure and return date of each Travel (if the travel is a one-way trip then all costs will weigh on the departure date).